Nonprofit Accounting Services for Tax-Exempt Organizations

 Nonprofits benefit from various tax exemptions and deductions; however, they face strict requirements to retain their tax-exempt status.

-This includes proper reporting of income and expenses, adhering to allowable use of funds, and filing necessary forms such as the IRS Form 990.
+This includes appropriately reporting income and expenses, adhering to allowable use of funds, and filing necessary forms such as the IRS Form 990.

 Inaccurate or late filings can result in penalties or loss of tax-exempt status, jeopardizing the organization’s financial health and public trust.